How to Fix Common Next.js Build Errors: Troubleshooting Guide

 }, []);

-- For third-party libraries that access the DOM on import, use dynamic imports with SSR disabled:
+- For third-party libraries that touch the DOM the moment they're imported (looking at you, Leaflet), use dynamic imports with SSR disabled:

 import dynamic from 'next/dynamic';